 Here are a few things to consider when looking at the objective lens diameter size:

-- Objective lens size below 30mm is only ideal for daytime hunting.
+- An objective lens size below 30mm is only ideal for daytime hunting.
 It becomes difficult to see any details at night or low light conditions.

 - Most animals are more active in the evenings.
 When it is low light and not very visible.
 Hunters usually prefer choosing an objective size that will enable them to see clearly during these low light conditions.
 Objective lenses between 40 and 50 are what most hunters will go for when choosing a binocular.